Hello and welcome to ICT Threads. (Updated first two paragraphs on 8-12-2022)

 Playing at Orchard Park and Recreation Center and swimming at Orchard Park Swimming Pool were where I spent a lot of time, and of course, riding bikes until the street lights came on.

 I loved exploring creation in those early childhood years.
-We, the kids of the neighborhood, had approximately 5-10 acres of woodland right across the street from my house.
+The neighborhood kids had approximately 5-10 acres of woodland across the street from my house.
 It was probably no more than five acres of trees, but it seemed like a square mile to us kids.

 We would build forts and the most pitiful tree houses.
-Those times in “our forest” kept us occupied for hours on end.
+Those times in “our forest” kept us occupied for hours.
 We caught frogs, toads, turtles, and baby birds.
-We were really young and didn’t yet know we weren’t supposed to borrow baby birds from their nests or take them home to show mom and dad; okay, Sorry!
+We were young and didn’t know we weren’t supposed to borrow baby birds from their nests or take them home to show mom and dad; okay, Sorry!
 (FYI: The bird nappings were when I was 4 or 5 years old)

 Most of these memories were similarly experienced by other kids all over America, but those are some important ones of mine here in Wichita.